Jordan-Prescott/odins_spear/docs/troubleshooting-and-faq/graphviz-troubleshooting.md

 After this, restart your computer to apply the changes and try your script again.

-If you're still encountering errors, you can follow the steps below to add Graphviz to your PATH, or open an issue on our GitHub page: [New Issue](https://github.com/Jordan-Prescott/odins_spear/issues/new)
+If you're still encountering errors, open an issue on our GitHub page: [New Issue](https://github.com/Jordan-Prescott/odins_spear/issues/new)

 # Installing Graphviz on Linux/Mac